HL7/fhir-gender-harmony/input/pagecontent/hl7v2genderharmony.md

   - For self-describing Gender Identity, Pronouns and Sexual Orientation: GSP – Person Gender and Sex Segment (3.4.19)
   - For Recorded Sex or Gender: GSR – Recorded Gender and Sex Segment (3.4.20)
   - For Sex for Clinical Use: GSC – Sex For Clinical Use Segment (3.4.21)
-- here the above-described gender harmony artifacts should be added into the message structures in V2.9.1 based on the use cases:
+- here The above-described gender harmony artifacts should be added into the message structures in V2.9.1 based on the use cases:
 - Use in Admission Transfer Discharge Use case in Chapter 3:
   - Trigger Events and Message Definitions (3.3)
 - Use in order messages in Chapter 4: